Money Management

 What is Inflation?

 Inflation can be likened to an insidious beast, silently gnawing away at the value of money over time.
 Inflation is the sustained increase in the general price level of goods and services in an economy.
 When the overall price level rises, each currency unit buys fewer goods and services, decreasing purchasing power.
+The Bureau of Labor Statistics defines and tracks this phenomenon through several official indexes in the United States.

 The Inflation Rate

 Economists use the inflation rate to measure the pace of price increases.
 It is usually expressed as a percentage, representing the year-on-year change in the Consumer Price Index (CPI) or the Producer Price Index (PPI).
 Central banks and policymakers closely monitor the inflation rate to gauge economic health and make monetary policy decisions.
+According to the Bureau of Labor Statistics’ PPI program, the Producer Price Index measures price changes from the seller’s perspective, offering a leading indicator of consumer-level inflation.

 Unraveling the Causes